AdamKlus/UdacityDataWarehouse/README.md

 `etl.py` - extract, transform and load processes

-`dwh.cfg` - credentials and setting for AWS
+`dwh.cfg` - credentials and setting for AWS (not uploaded to git hub)

 ## How to run the python scripts